 Brian Lacey with contributions by Michael McGuinness

-Part two visits Derry’s most interesting buildings, landmarks and vistas, old and new, including the City Walls, Guildhall, Apprentice Boys’ Memorial Hall, St Columb’s Cathedral, Harbour Museum, Workhouse Museum, Free Derry Wall, Nerve Centre, the Playhouse and Cultúrlann Uí Chanánin.
+Part two visits Derry’s most interesting buildings, landmarks, attractions and vistas, old and new, including the City Walls, Free Derry Wall, Guildhall, Apprentice Boys’ Memorial Hall, St Columb’s Cathedral, Museum of Free Derry, Tower Museum, Ebrington, Nerve Centre, the Playhouse and Cultúrlann Uí Chanánin.